 It's not only a hassle, but a waste of money to get your SIP or your driver's license suspended.
 Reinstating it is not free, and if your SIP gets canceled completely before you hit your 18th birthday, you will have to buy a brand new SIP.

 Alcohol and drug violations are by far the most preventable.
 Partaking of drugs, alcohol, or any mind-altering substance never goes hand in hand with getting behind the wheel.
 It's against the law.
 It's dangerous.
-And it makes zero sense.
+And it makes no sense.

-If you are operating a motor vehicle, you are younger than the legal drinking age, and your blood alcohol content (BAC) is at or above .02 percent, you could face license suspension for up to one year and a fine of up to $1,000.
+If you are operating a motor vehicle, you are younger than the legal drinking age, and your blood alcohol content (BAC) is at or above .02 percent, you could face license suspension for up to 1 year and a fine of up to $1,000.
 And these penalties only get worse the higher your BAC is and the more you are in violation of alcohol/drug laws.

 Even if you don't get behind the wheel, you can still lose your SIP or your driver's license if you violate the state's alcohol/age laws.
 Your driver's license will be reinstated once you pay all the fines and reinstatement fees and carry out your court-ordered suspension period.